-Amazon Marketing Services gives brands the ability to create focused, targeted ads that put products in front of people who are likely to buy them.
+Amazon Advertising (formerly known as Amazon Marketing Services) gives brands the ability to create focused, targeted ads that put products in front of people who are likely to buy them.
 This “search advertising” does a great job of injecting appropriate content, and leads to high conversion rates, but it’s not the only viable option for driving traffic to product pages.
-Amazon Display Advertising casts a wider net that covers more space, opting for quantity over precision.
+Amazon display advertising casts a wider net that covers more space, opting for quantity over precision.
 When used together, display advertising and search advertising can complement each other to create a comprehensive ad strategy.

 What is Display Advertising?

 Imagine search advertising as a sniper rifle – it puts keyword-targeted content exactly where it needs to be to increase the chance of a conversion.
 These ads are very efficient, and as a result, the cost per click for search ads is expensive.

 Display advertising is like a shotgun – less precise but sprays wide enough that it’s likely to hit something.
 These ads have high-impression volume that allows them to reach a lot of people, making them a great choice for branding.
 Because these ads reach a much broader audience, the conversion rate is significantly lower, but so is the cost.
 Instead of charging per click, display ads charge by CPM, the cost per thousand impressions.
 Whereas search ads aim to be seen by people looking to buy now, display advertising tries to get the product in front of massive numbers of people who might be interested in buying eventually.
 The ad is essentially an interruption, hoping to catch the attention of someone who wasn’t already actively trying to buy something.

 How is Amazon Display Advertising Different than Other Services?